Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 Visiting the Grand Canyon

 There are two parts to the Park.
-The South Rim is the destination for 90% of the people who visit the park each year (total visitors in 2018, the most recent year for figures, was 6.38 million).
+The South Rim is the destination for 90% of the people who visit the park each year (that number was 6.38 million in recent years).
 The South Rim is more accessible, with more tourist services and faster access to major airports and other transportation centers, while the North Rim is remote and has fewer accommodations for tourists.